Bikaner State: History

 The state of Bikaner was founded in 1465.
 It became a British protectorate on 9 March 1818.
 They were accorded a 17 gun salute by the British authorities.
-By the time of Indian Independence, the territory of the state of Bikaner shared a border with Pakistan.
+Around the time of Indian Independence and the partition of India, the territory of the state of Bikaner came to share a border with Pakistan.
 The accession to the Indian Union was signed by the Maharaja on 7 August 1947.

 Rulers

-The rulers were Rathor Rajputs.
-Related to the ruling family of Jodhpur.
+The rulers belong to the Rathore Rajputs of the Suryavanshi lineage or of Solar descent representing a third junior branch of the parent ruling family of Jodhpur, the second being Idar yet Bikaner was placed second on the basis of area, wealth and power by the colonial British India.